What are the tax implications of selling your business? Updated for 2024

 Do I qualify for Business Asset Disposal Relief?

-If you’re planning on selling a business, Business Asset Disposal Relief you are required to pay.
-Formerly known as Entrepreneur’s Relief, it reduces the Capital Gains Tax rate to 10% for all eligible entrepreneurs.
+If you’re planning on selling a business, you may be able to pay less Capital Gains Tax when you sell or dispose of all or part of your business through Business Asset Disposal Relief.
+Formerly known as Entrepreneur’s Relief, it reduces the Capital Gains Tax rate to 10% for all eligible entrepreneurs and qualifying assets.

 To qualify for the relief, both of the below must apply for at least 2 years up to the date you sell your business: